 - mica powder for color

 Let me draw your attention to one thing before we start – the fizzies react with water, immediately.
 Even too humid air will start the reaction.
 So you need to work in a dry environment and your hands need to be dry.
 Also, make sure you have a dry place for the salt bombs to rest for several days.

-If your salt and citric acid are in form of crystals, grind them first to dust.
-Then put all the basic ingredients in a bowl and combine properly, you can use your hand.
+Put all the basic ingredients in a bowl and combine properly, you can use your hand.
 Try to press some mixture in your hand and it should keep the shape.
 If it doesn’t, you need to continue combining the ingredients.
 It might seem that you need to add oil but believe me – you don’t.

 Then add mica and scent if you want to and combine again.
 If you want several batches of different colors and fragrances, first split the mixture in different bowls.
 For the given amount 10 drops of fragrance are enough.
 As for mica, add it little by little until you reach the desired color.